 From the moment you land the project, ask for the contact details of whoever is responsible for paying you.
 Typically, it’s easier if you deal with this individual directly, and cc to your primary point of contact.
 This way you’ll know that accounting has actually received your invoice—and it might be easier to follow up on late payments with them directly.

 2. A Unique Identification Number in Each Invoice

 Create some kind of numbering system for organizing your invoices.
 This could be a basic numbering system that begins with 001 or it could be by date (e.g. 08142017).
 This will help you keep your invoices organized for tax purposes.
-A good numbering system will also make things easier (and a heck of a lot more professional) should you need to follow up with a client on a late invoice.
+A good invoice numbering system will also make things easier (and a heck of a lot more professional) should you need to follow up with a client on a late invoice.
 Take it from me, you will sound more serious when asking for the status of Invoice 0032 rather than “that invoice I sent two Thursdays ago.”

 3. Matching Invoice Terms and Contract Terms

-When it comes to invoicing clients, you need to make sure that all the information matches with the details spelled out in your contract.
-For example, if your contract says your terms are net 30, you can’t ask to be paid upon receipt on your invoice.
+When it comes to invoicing clients, you need to make sure that all the information matches the details spelled out in your contract.
+For example, if your contract says your terms are net 30, you can’t ask to be paid upon receipt of your invoice.
 And if you’re not using a contract that includes payment terms, you’ll want to change that immediately.

 4. Any Essential Details Requested by Your Client

 In some cases, companies will have specific requirements for what information must be present on an invoice.
 For example, some clients will require that your invoice includes your Tax ID number (or social security number).
 Or, you may need to include a detailed rundown on the services you’re billing for.
 Others might specify that invoices should be sent electronically or via snail mail.
-Not having the right information on your invoice will delay payment, so it’s always best to ask upfront if they have specific needs.
+Not having the right information on your invoice will delay payment, so it’s always best to ask up front if they have specific needs.